Qemu VM

 make CROSS_COMPILE=aarch64-linux-gnu-

-Copy u-boot.bin to directory you will run qemu from
+Copy u-boot.bin to directory you will run qemu from.
+In order to use it as bootloader, pass -bios u-boot.bin to qemu command line.

 setenv bootargs "root=/dev/<partname> rw rootwait console=ttyAMA0"